SCHOOL & YOUTH PROGRAMS

 • Waste audits will be performed before and after education to allow a metric for determining lunch waste sorting success.

-Fun fact: after our education and outreach, one school in the San Ysidro School District achieved 96% accuracy in lunch waste sorting, enabling more of their waste stream to be recycled and composted!
+Fun fact: After our education and outreach, one school in the San Ysidro School District achieved 96% accuracy in lunch waste sorting, enabling more of their waste stream to be recycled and composted!

 Reaching Underserved Youth